caguirre1378/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio
-My name is Christian J. Aguirre, a recent graduate with a Bachelor of Science in Management Information Systems.
-I am passionate about leveraging data to drive business decisions and enhance operational efficiency.
-My portfolio showcases a variety of projects that demonstrate my skills in data analysis, visualization, and programming.
+As a recent MIS graduate with a strong foundation in data analytics, I'm eager to apply my skills in data-driven decision-making.
+My portfolio highlights projects that demonstrate my ability to analyze, visualize, and leverage data to optimize business processes.

-## Contact
+### Contact
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/christianaguirre) or reach out via email at [christianaguirrepp@gmail.com].

 ### Education